hyperupcall/blog/content/post/summer-challenge-1.md

 categories = []
 tags = []
 draft = true
+code = "alfa golf"
 +++

 Last summer I learned something totally foreign and new.
 I learned how to become a website developer.
 With some Java experience, I jumped into building frontend single page applications with the JavaScript framework Vue.
 I used a combination of Webpack, Babel, PostCSS, and other related tooling to accomplish this.
-I learned a monstrous amount of skills required for JavaScript development.
-But in actually, that's not a lot.
-I barely scratched the surface in things that I had to be proficient in.
+It felt great learning huge amounts about something new from the ground up and I wanted to repeat the process.

 Like last summer, I want to learn totally foreign and new.
-I want to learn some new skills that I'll use in the future.
+New skills that I'll use in the future.
 But this time, I want to learn something that will be significantly easier learning *now*, rather than years down the line.
 At younger ages, brain elasticity and fluidity is maximized and slowly declines over time.
-I must leverage this particular mechanic of my brain before its too late.
+I want to leverage this brain mechanic as soon as possible.

-Naturally, I realized learning a language fits the aforementioned prerequisites.
-Like last year, I want to learn a ton, but it will still account for barely anything in the grand scheme of things.
-I learned Spanish in a classroom-like environment during the first few years of High School.
-I don't want to go back to that language because it'll be too familiar.
-Something that I have an insubstantial knowledge of.
-I had a few languages in mind: German, Vietnamese, or Korean.

-What if I learned two languages this summer?

-We know that learning an extra language requires significant remapping of neural connections in brain tissues.
-The first extra language does a lot of the remapping.
-This may be why learning an extra language is so difficult.
-But after consecutive languages, learning difficulty significantly decreases.
-Because I probably won't be performing this challenge in the future, it may be easier to learn 2 rather than 1.
-This would set up my brain structure for learning extra languages down the road.
+Naturally, I realized learning a second language fits the aforementioned prerequisites.
+It's something that's extremely difficult the first time around.
+Learning the third or fourth language is significantly less difficult than the second because the brain has already been "optimized" for thinking in extra languages.

+So I realized that I need to choose some language to learn.
+I didn't want to learn Spanish.
+Spanish would be too familiar for my liking, since I already took some Spanish classes.
+German, Vietnamese, and Korean were also primary candidates.
+After thinking about it for a while, I finally decided on German.
+But, how would that compare to learning German in addition to another language?

+If you think about it, it might be wise learning two languages (strategically).
+Learning the languages concurrently, or at least back to back would set my brain up to learn additional language in the future, as previously mentioned.
+I'll benefit most if I don't plan to learn more languages soon after this challenge.

+Whether I learn one or two languages, I'll want to maximize my efficiency.
+I've laid out some of my plans below.
+Even though my plans may be obvious, I'll write them down anyways - I've learned that consciously thinking about learning techniques really helps.

 ## Technique

-Of course, I wouldn't jump straight into learning two languages without planning beforehand.
-Significant preparation needs to be made so unnecessary difficulty is reduced.
-For example, we know that learning two languages that are too similar is a terrible idea.
-So I must either learn German and Vietnamese or German and Korean.

-I found at least 3 things that I need to optimize.
+I hope to minimize unnecessary difficulty by preparing my learning techniques beforehand.

+I intend to optimize the following steps

 1. Brain preparation
 2. Learning Material